Modifying Connecticut Restraining & Protective Orders

 How Quickly Can I Get a Hearing in Court on My Domestic Violence Restraining Order?

-The answer to this question depends on whether you or your top Stamford, Danbury or Ridgefield domestic violence lawyer attorney requested a “Fernando A.” Hearing at your domestic violence arrest arraignment.
+The answer to this question depends on whether you or your top domestic violence lawyer attorney requested a “Fernando A.” Hearing at your domestic violence arrest arraignment.
 This is a special evidentiary hearing that Connecticut domestic violence law allows you to have very quickly after your first court appearance.
-In some Connecticut jurisdictions like Danbury and Norwalk, you can usually be granted one within two weeks’ time.
-In busier jurisdictions like Stamford and Bridgeport, it may take a little longer.
+In some Connecticut jurisdictions, you can usually be granted one within two weeks’ time.
+In busier jurisdictions, it may take a little longer.
 However, to invoke your “Fernando A” hearing rights, you must preserve them at your domestic violence arrest arraignment.
-To learn more about “Fernando A” domestic violence restraining protective order hearings, contact a top Stamford domestic violence lawyer for a consultation.
+To learn more about “Fernando A” domestic violence restraining protective order hearings, contact a top lawyer for a consultation.

 Action Item 1: Filing a Motion to Modify Your Domestic Violence Criminal Protective Order

-You cannot just show up at your Stamford domestic violence criminal court date and ask the judge to modify or terminate your criminal protective order.
+You cannot just show up at your domestic violence criminal court date and ask the judge to modify or terminate a Connecticut criminal protective or restraining order.
 The judge, prosecutor, Family Relations officers, and victim advocates all need plenty of notice of your modification motion so they can conduct the proper degree of diligence on your request.
 Many investigative and procedural steps need to be taken prior to the court ruling on your motion.
-So as any of the best Westport and Wilton Connecticut criminal lawyers would point out, the very first step is to file a motion for modification of the protective order.
+So as any of the best lawyers would point out, the very first step is to file a motion for modification of the protective order.
 In addition to filing it with the criminal court clerk, a copy of the motion needs to be served on the domestic violence prosecutor, the Office of Family Relations, and the Victim Advocate.
 The motion should spell out the legal and factual grounds for why the protective order should be modified.

 Action Item 2: Get In Touch with the Office of Family Relations

-If the Office of Family Relations has retained your Stamford or Norwalk domestic violence arrest for Disorderly Conduct, Violation of Protective Order, or Strangulation, then the social workers in this office will be monitoring you throughout the entire duration of your case.
+If the Office of Family Relations has retained your domestic violence arrest for Disorderly Conduct, Violation of Protective Order, or Strangulation, then the social workers in this office will be monitoring you throughout the entire duration of your case.
 Accordingly, the Superior Court judge who presides over your motion to modify the restraining order will look to the Family Relations Officer overseeing your case for their risk assessment analysis and recommendation on your motion.
 They will also hear the recommendations from the prosecutor, Victim Advocate, Victim’s attorney, and even the Victim if he or she wishes to be heard.
-No matter what any of these participants say at your Stamford or Norwalk domestic violence protective order hearing, it is up to the judge to make the final decision.
+No matter what any of these participants say at your domestic violence protective order hearing, it is up to the judge to make the final decision.
 With that said, however, it is a very good idea for you to meet with a Family Relations Officer during the early stages of your case and prior to your Connecticut restraining order modification hearing.
 Just remember that anything you say to a Family Relations Officer can be used against you in your underlying criminal case.
-That’s why it is always a good idea to prepare for your Family Relations interview with any of the top Stamford and Greenwich criminal domestic violence lawyers and attorneys.
+That’s why it is always a good idea to prepare for your Family Relations interview with any of the top criminal domestic violence lawyers.

-On the morning of your first court date for your Stamford domestic violence arrest, as well as a few weeks after your first court date, a Family Relations Officer will want to interview you.
-During the interview, the Family Relations Officer assigned to your case may ask in-depth questions about the events leading to your Connecticut domestic violence arrest, and any meaningful progress you have made in treatment, counseling or rehabilitation.
+On the morning of your first court date for your domestic violence arrest, as well as a few weeks after your first court date, a Family Relations Officer will want to interview you.
+During the interview, the Family Relations Officer assigned to your case may ask in-depth questions about the events leading to your arrest, and any meaningful progress you have made in treatment, counseling or rehabilitation.
 If physical or verbal contact has been allowed between you and the alleged victim in your case, the Family Relations Officer may ask about the status of your current relationship.
 Are you living together?
 Are you speaking peacefully and amicably?
 Have there been any threats or violent interactions?
 This interview is meant to assist the court and the domestic violence prosecutor during the case, but can be intimidating, especially to someone who has never been arrested before and is unfamiliar with the court system.
-A top Darien, Greenwich, or Westport domestic violence attorney can help you through the interview process, prepare you for your interview, and attend the interview along with you if you wish.

 Action Items 3: Prepare for Your Domestic Violence Restraining Order Modification Hearing